savvytv/homeassistant/hass_projects/in_wall_multisensor/README.md

 * [The Hookup](http://www.thesmarthomehookup.com/) Here is a link to Robs website
 * [Digiblur](https://www.digiblur.com/) Here is a link to Travis website
 * [Hasscasts](https://www.youtube.com/channel/UCGOCeqMJnLvr-5C-ypUw7IQ/featured) Here is a link to his youtube channel
 * [BurnsHa](https://www.youtube.com/channel/UCSKQutOXuNLvFetrKuwudpg) Here is a link to his youtube channel

-When purchasing components and sensors, considder [Banggood](https://www.banggood.com/index.php?zf=24584579) They have great prices and quick shipping times.

 ![](images/hass_icon_small.png)